DecimatorMind/Harper/README.md

 ## Pods

 Firebase Auth
-YoutubeDataKit
-(This is an experimental API that retirieves basic data)
+YoutubeDataKit (This is an experimental API that retirieves basic data)

-Since Youtube-dl repository has now been deleted, i will try using a different method to download mp3